dacousb/comfy/README.md

 ```

 You can then write your script.
 Replace `comfy` in the example below (on the first
-line) with the installation loation noted before.
+line) with the installation location noted before.

 ```bash
 #!comfy run